Professional Education and Resources

 - Low burden means of assessing readiness to quit

 - Strategies to increase tobacco treatments opportunities and success

 - Referral to community resources

 Handouts you can use with the people you serve:

 Health isn't the only reason people who smoke are motivated to quit.
 These pieces outline other reasons to consider quitting tobacco.

-- Employment – People who smoke have a harder time finding employment, and earn an average of $5 less per hour than their peers.
+Employment: People who smoke have a harder time finding employment and earn an average of $5 less per hour than those who don’t smoke.

 Learning About Healthy Living Curriculum